RichardMorris/SACDungeon/README.md

 * Step 5. *Commit and Push*

-The procedure here depends on the editor you are using.
-If on GitHub at the bottom of the edit page there is a box to Commit pages.
+On GitHub at the bottom of the edit page there is a box to Commit pages.
 Fill in details and press Commit changes.

 * Step 6.
 Create a pull request in github

+This will be a request to the owner of the upstream repositiory (Richard) to pull you code and merge into my code base.

   * Click the *Pull Request* or *Contribute* button
   * Select *create pull request*
   * On new screen select *create pull request* again.